Miedecke Motorsport: Touring Cars

 The 1989 Tooheys 1000 at Bathurst was again a disaster for the team.
 Both cars again qualified in the top 10 with Miedecke, partnered by Charlie O'Brien, qualifying 6th as he had done in 1988.
 Andrew Bagnall, partnered by fellow Kiwi Graeme Crosby, would start tenth after failing to complete his Tooheys Top 10 runoff lap when he crashed the Sierra at Sulman Park.
 Miedecke actually got a good start in the Sierra and was 4th heading up Mountain Straight behind the Sierras of Peter Brock, Dick Johnson and German Klaus Niedzwiedz in Allan Moffat's Eggenberger built car.
 However a complete gearbox failure going up the mountain ended his race before he had completed half a lap to be the races first retirement.
 It was the second time in four races at Bathurst (after 1986) that Miedecke's own car had failed to complete a lap of the race.
 Bagnall and Crosby had a steady run in their repaired car before retiring with head gasket failure on lap 97.

 Bathurst would prove to be the final outing for the team as they did not enter the season ending Yokohama Cup Group A Support Race at the 1989 Australian Grand Prix in Adelaide.

 At the end of 1989, the team was disbanded with Miedecke moving to Peter Brock's Mobil 1 Racing while some of the team's assets moved to Playscape Racing.

 GT

 In 2015, Andrew Miedecke purchased an Aston Martin Vantage GT3, which in collaboration with Ross Stone ran in the final two rounds of the 2015 Australian GT Championship.
 In 2016, Miedecke purchased two further Vantage GT3s, from Craft-Bamboo Racing, to compete both in Australian GT and GT Asia, this time collaborating with Matt Stone Racing.
 Andrew Miedecke, driving with son George, went on to win the second round of the 2016 Australian Endurance Championship at Sydney Motorsport Park.

+In 2024, Miedecke Motorsport participated in the inaugural GT4 Australia series.
+In the first round at Phillip Island, George Miedecke and Rylan Gray claimed the first race win for the Ford Mustang S650 GT4 outside of North America.